bocabitlabs/buho-stocks/.github/CONTRIBUTING.md

 If you would like to contribute to this project, you will need to use [git flow](https://github.com/nvie/gitflow).
 This way, any and all changes happen on the development branch and not on the master branch.
-As such, after you have git-flow-ified your `zoomus` git repo, create a pull request for your branch, and we'll take it from there.
+As such, after you have git-flow-ified your `buho-stocks` git repo, create a pull request for your branch, and we'll take it from there.

 ## Git Commit guidelines